 Environmental Responsibility

-Amend the Zoning and related Municipal codes to:
+The Town should amend the Zoning and related Municipal codes to:

 • Positively protect and improve the Town’s natural environment.

 In its overall review of the Zoning Code, the Planning Commission should seek to ensure the code is presented in terms that can be readily understood by the typical property owner, and to remove any potential ambiguities or contradictions therein.
 It should also seek to confirm that the residential and commercial uses listed within Table 1 Uses in Residential Districts and Table 3 Uses in Resort Business Districts are clearly defined and appropriate for the future Town vision.